iot-edge-foundation/iot-edge-serial/README.md

 "routeToModule": "FROM /messages/modules/serial/outputs/ttyS0 INTO BrokeredEndpoint(\"/modules/[module name]/inputs/input1\")"
 ```

-### Write to serial
+### Write commands to serial port

+This module supports for writing to a port:

-Serial module use input endpoint "serialInput" to receive commands.
+1. An input endpoint "serialInput" to receive commands.
 This is used in combination with an other module using IoT Edge routes.

-As an alternative, a Direct Method called "serialWrite" can be used for Cloud to Device messaging.
+2. Direct Methods called "serialWrite" can be used for Cloud to Device messaging.

 Both solutions support writing back a single data message to a single serial port.